 Additionally, Fraxel laser can be used to smooth lines, wrinkles and crepy skin.
-I tend to think of Fraxel as my time machine because it allows me to help reverse the many years of sun damage which have accumulated.
+I tend to think of Fraxel as my time machine because it allows me to help reverse the many years of sun damage that have accumulated.

 Sun damage is one of our skin’s worst enemies, it really has so much to answer for-uneven pigmentation, dullness, thin skin and all the other signs of skin ageing you can think of.
 Then there is of course the more dangerous impact that the sun has on your skin such as skin cancer and precancerous skin lesions.
 The Fraxel laser can actually effectively treat precancerous skin lesions called Actinic Keratosis.

-Fraxel helps to improve what is currently happening with your skin, so for example, if we are treating sun damage and pigmentation today it does not prevent you from getting further damage and sun induced pigmentation in a years’ time, for example.
-As with many aspects of skin care, your genetic makeup will impact the duration of your results; those with fairer skin and hair tend to see skin discolouration quicker than those with darker skin and hair.
+Fraxel helps to improve what is currently happening with your skin, so for example, if we are treating sun damage and pigmentation today it does not prevent you from getting further damage and sun-induced pigmentation in a years’ time, for example.
+As with many aspects of skincare, your genetic makeup will impact the duration of your results; those with fairer skin and hair tend to see skin discolouration quicker than those with darker skin and hair.

 The same is true for lines and wrinkles.
-The Fraxel laser is almost taking your skin back in time by softening these signs of ageing, however it does not stop time so after the treatment your skin will continue the ageing process, all be it from a better starting point than when you first walked into the clinic!
+The Fraxel laser is almost taking your skin back in time by softening these signs of ageing, however, it does not stop time so after the treatment, your skin will continue the ageing process, all be it from a better starting point than when you first walked into the clinic!

 No. Fraxel will not cause skin cancer.
 It is a safe treatment for all skin colours and can actually treat precancerous skin spots.